 -Dave Brubeck on the album “Time Out”

 1959 was a watershed year for “Cool Jazz”.
 “Time Out,” considered a cool jazz album, was released in '59 and had the 1st million seller in jazz with the single “Take Five.”
 Every song is a gem and a Brubeck original, except "Take Five," which is by Paul Desmond.
 Desmond was The Dave Brubeck Quartet’s alto saxophonist and compared his sound to a dry martini.

-We are presenting a live performance of this popular watershed album, featuring Bob Faub, saxophone; Federico Pivetta, piano; Matt Kendrick, bass; and John Wilson, drums.
+Featuring Federico Pivetta, piano; Bob Faub, saxophone; Matt Kendrick, bass; and John Wilson, drums.

 Shirley Recital Hall, Salem College Fine Arts Center

 Shirley Recital Hall, Elberson Fine Arts Center, Salem College, 500 E Salem Ave, Winston-Salem

 Parking: Large parking lot is located in front of the Fine Arts Center.

 Robert Faub, is an accomplished classical soloist, chamber musician and jazz artist, as well as a life-long educator who passionately shares his expertise and experiences with students of all ages.
 As a founding member of the Red Clay Saxophone Quartet he has performed and recorded extensively over the past ten years, contributing to the commissioning and premiers of dozens of new works.
 Prior to the formation of RCSQ, Robert toured and recorded with the New Century Saxophone Quartet, appearing on the critically acclaimed recordings Standards and A New Century Christmas.